-The third-person point of view is a form of storytelling in which a narrator relates all the action of their work using a third-person pronoun such as "he," "she," and "they."
+The third-person point of view is a form of storytelling in which a narrator relates all the action of their work using third-person pronouns such as "he," "she," and "they."
 It's the most common perspective in works of fiction.

 There are two types of third-person point of view: omniscient, in which the narrator knows all of the thoughts and feelings of all of the characters in the story, or limited, in which the narrator relates only their own thoughts, feelings, and knowledge about various situations and the other characters.

-The third-person omniscient point of view is generally the most objective and trustworthy viewpoint because an all-knowing narrator is telling the story.
-This narrator has no bias or preferences and also has full knowledge of all the characters and situations—this makes it very easy to pack a lot of information (and knowledge as well as experiences) into one character.
-Not surprisingly, the majority of novels are written in third-person.
+The third-person omniscient point of view is the most objective and trustworthy viewpoint because an all-knowing narrator is telling the story.
+This narrator usually has no biases or preferences and also has full knowledge of all the characters and situations.
+That makes it very easy to give lots of supporting details about, well, everything.

 The Golden Rule of Consistency

-For example, if you're telling the story from a limited third-person narration, and then suddenly the reader is told that the lover of the protagonist secretly does not love him anymore, you will have lost the reader.
-That's because it's impossible for someone in the story to know a secret unless 1) the person who has the secret or another in-the-know character tells them, 2) they overheard someone revealing the secret, or 3) they read about it, or they heard it from a third party.
-Either way, without the thread of continuity of one specific person having information, the reader will get confused.
+For example, if the writer is telling the story using limited third-person narration and then suddenly tells the reader that the lover of the protagonist secretly does not love him anymore, the writer will have lost the reader.
+That's because it's impossible for the third-person narrator of this story to know a secret unless 1) the person who has the secret or another in-the-know character tells them, 2) they overheard someone revealing the secret, or 3) they read about it in, say, a diary.

 Here's a passage from the book: